What are you cleaning with? Do you reach for Dawn to wash your dishes or Windex to clean your windows?

-The below recipes are from the Womens Voices website.
-It was easier for me to share their recipes instead of typing up all of mine which I might get to some day in the future.
+I thought about posting some of my cleaning recipes but just haven’t had the time.
+I do however want to share some simple recipes from the Women’s Voices website.
+Right now it is easier for me to share their recipes instead of typing and posting all of mine which I might get to some day in the future. 😊

 suggested uses: hard surfaces like countertops and kitchen floors, windows and mirrors